Protection of all nondefective twofold degeneracies by anti-unitary symmetries in non-Hermitian systems

-We now study systems at $v=g_{x}=g_{y}=0$ such that the total Hamiltonian consists of ${\cal H} = {\cal H}_{0} + {\cal H}_{1}$.
+I now study systems at $v=g_{x}=g_{y}=0$ such that the total Hamiltonian consists of ${\cal H} = {\cal H}_{0} + {\cal H}_{1}$.
 Considering $0< \gamma < \pi/2$ the spectrum of this system is gapped.
 To be precise, it possesses finite gaps in its real component and has gapless behavior in its imaginary part.
-However, when $\gamma\in \{ 0 , \pi/2 \}$, the system hosts only defective EPs with nonzero $(g_{x},g_{y})$ while it exhibits both defective and non-defective degeneracies when $g_{x}=g_{y}=0$; see the SM for more details~\cite{SuppMat}.
+However, when $\gamma\in \{ 0 , \pi/2 \}$, the system hosts only defective EPs with nonzero $(g_{x},g_{y})$ while it exhibits both defective and nondefective degeneracies when $g_{x}=g_{y}=0$; see the SM for more details~\cite{SuppMat}.